In this page

 The Welsh Government and the Government of Quebec invite you to submit an application for financial support to carry out a cooperation project as part of the second Wales-Quebec Joint Call for Proposals.

-Following the Declaration of Intent on collaboration between the Welsh Government and the Government of Quebec signed on 25 February 2020, but without being limited by the foregoing, the Welsh Government and the Government of Quebec jointly developed a call for proposals originally covering the fields of research, innovation, and sustainability.
+Following the Declaration of Intent on collaboration between the Welsh Government and the Government of Quebec signed on 25 February 2020, the Welsh Government and the Government of Quebec jointly developed a call for proposals originally covering the fields of research, innovation, and sustainability.

 The joint Call for Proposals between the parties seeks to foster and grow collaborative links between Wales and Quebec by:

-- promoting sustainable development and a green recovery in each society, acknowledging the significance of 2021 as the year of COP26 in Glasgow, Scotland
+- promoting sustainable development and a green recovery in each society and encouraging a legacy of action from 2021’s COP26 in Glasgow, Scotland

 - promoting cooperation between research centres and researchers in targeted fields of interest on both sides

 - promoting cooperation in economic development in priority areas of mutual interest